Zettafi/block-crawler/docs/developer-guide/components/core-components/rpc-components.rst

 .. literalinclude:: /_examples/core_rpc_example.py
    :language: python

-Executing the above example will result in something similar to following being displayed in the console:
+Executing the above example will result in something similar to the following being displayed in the console:

 .. line-block::